flutter-form-builder-ecosystem/flutter_form_builder/packages/form_builder_validators/README.md

 * ``FormBuilderValidators.url()`` - requires the field's value to be a valid url.

 ## Composing multiple validators
 `FormBuilderValidators` class comes with a very useful static function named `compose()` which takes a list of `FormFieldValidator` functions.
-This allows you to create once and reuse validation rules across multiple fields, widgets or apps.
+Composing allows you to create once and reuse validation rules across multiple fields, widgets, or apps.

-On validation each validator is run and if any one returns a non-null value (i.e. a String), validation fails and the `errorText` for the field is set as the returned string.
+On validation, each validator is run, and if any one validator returns a non-null value (i.e., a String), validation fails, and the `errorText` for the field is set as the returned string.

 Example:
 ```dart